pylint-dev/pylint/doc/tutorial.rst

  on the command line all the time.
 That's what the rc file is for.
 We can configure our Pylint to store our options for us so we don't have to declare them on the command line.
 Using the rc file is a nice way of formalizing your rules and quickly sharing them with others.
-Invoking 'pylint --generate-rcfile' will create a sample rcfile with all the options set and explained in comments.
+Invoking ``pylint --generate-rcfile`` will create a sample rcfile with all the options set and explained in comments.

 That's it for the basic intro.
 More tutorials will follow.

 .. _`read up`: http://docs.python.org/library/re.html